Audi A7 hybrid boot space & seating

 Audi A7 hybrid interior space, storage & comfort

 Further to the above, the front seats are spacious, comfortable and have plenty of room.
 In the rear, six-footers may struggle with the sloping roofline (although it’s hardly cramped), but legroom is improved somewhat over the previous generation A7.

 There are a good number of storage spaces in the A7’s cabin, too.
 The glovebox is complemented by cupholders, door bins and other cubby holes.
 One small gripe is actually down to the 8.6-inch touchscreen display occupying the space where many cars have storage for phones and/or keys.

 A7 TFSI e models boast 380 litres of luggage capacity with the rear seats up and 1,235 litres with them down.
 Purely petrol or diesel A7s do better than this, promising 535 litres of space with seats up and 1,390 litres with them down.

 - 1VerdictThe Audi A7 TFSI e is good-looking, technologically advanced and efficient plug-in hybrid executive car, but it fails to impress enough to warrant its high price tag

-- 6Practicality & boot space - currently readingSUVs and estate cars may be inherently more practical than sleek four-door coupes, but the A7 TFSI e isn’t as far behind as you might think
+- 6Boot space, seating & practicality - currently readingSUVs and estate cars may be inherently more practical than sleek four-door coupes, but the A7 TFSI e isn’t as far behind as you might think